 2018 is shaping up to be another BIG year in Halifax!

-On top of spectacular annual events such as the 40th anniversary of The Royal Nova Scotia International Tattoo and the delightful Savour Food & Wine Festival – we are beyond thrilled to welcome the East Coast Music Awards, Route Halifax Saint-Pierre sailing race and The Great Race!
+On top of spectacular annual events such as the 40th anniversary of The Royal Nova Scotia International Tattoo and the delightful Savour Food & Wine Festival – Halifax is thrilled to welcome the East Coast Music Awards, Route Halifax Saint-Pierre sailing race and The Great Race!

 The Savour Food and Wine Festival is a series of six unique culinary and beverage events that showcase delicious local food, fantastic wines, creative cocktails and craft beer!
 See what event speaks to you most!